Timing & Scoring

 The MyLaps system will give you both an official “gun” time as well as an unofficial “net” time from when you cross over the starting mats.
 You and your chip must pass over both mat systems (start and finish) in order to receive your “net” time.
 If your start time is not recorded, you will only receive your “gun” time.
 Competitive runners seeking to win age group categories are encouraged to position themselves near the front of the starting line for the best official “gun” time results.

 “Gun” times for all runners will be submitted to the USATF.
 Due to USATF Rule 136, the official order of finish for State and National records and rankings will be based on gun time.
-As the USA-TF sanctions our race, we abide by this rule.
+As the USA-TF sanctions our race, we must abide by this rule.
 “Net” times are unofficial and are for your personal use only.
+We will submit “chip” times to Boston.
 Website results will be posted with both gun and net times.

 Runner Bib Numbers